elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 We have tasks across several plugins storing data in savedobjects specifically for telemetry.
 Under clustering these tasks will be registered multiple times.

-Note that sending the data multiple times doesn’t have any real consequences, so this should be considered non-blocking and only an improvement.
+Note that sending the data multiple times doesn’t have any real consequences, apart from the additional number of ES requests, so this should be considered non-blocking and only an improvement.

 #### TaskManager